sergeballif/NSC-Math-453/Specifications.md

 3. __Syntax error__.
 Syntax errors occur in one of two ways.
 First, they can occur as errors in English grammar, when the rules for language usage are not followed correctly, especially to the point that they obscure the thought process in the solution or introduce new errors.
 Second, they can occur as errors in the usage of mathematical notation, especially if the misuse of notation obscures the solution or introduces new errors.
 For example, in calculus the misuse of the pronoun "it" without clear reference to an antecedent is a particular problem (example: "It is increasing because it is positive").
 In mathematical notation, syntax errors can be caused by switching variables mid-solution (for example, solving $3t = 9$ to get $x = 3$ is an error); by misusing function notation, mismatching parentheses, and a host of other possibilities.
 4. __Semantic error__.
 Semantic errors occur when the rules of the _grammar_ of a language are followed but the resulting statements are nonsensical or meaningless.
 For example, the statement "Colorless green ideas sleep furiously" is correct English syntax but has no meaning, therefore it represents a semantic error.
 In mathematics, a similarly semantically erroneous statement would be "The following graph can be factored".
 This is a semantic error because we don't "factor" graphs; we factor polynomials and integers, and to say we are "factoring a graph" is meaningless.

 In reality, these errors are closely linked together, and an error in one category usually introduces an error in one of the others.
-The general rule for Math 453 is: __Work on Problems and Miniprojects must be almost, if not  entirely free of all of the above kinds of error in order to be assessed as Mastery level; and there can be no significant instances of any of these errors.__ That is, a small number of minor errors can be tolerated as long as they do not make the answer incorrect or significantly obscure the thought process in the solution.
+The general rule for Math 453 is: __Work on Mastery Problems and Teaching Items must be almost, if not  entirely free of all of the above kinds of error in order to be assessed as Mastery level; and there can be no significant instances of any of these errors.__ That is, a small number of minor errors can be tolerated as long as they do not make the answer incorrect or significantly obscure the thought process in the solution.
 But large numbers of minor errors, or a single instance of a major error, will result in the work being marked as _Progressing_ at best.

+For these items, we will often refer to the __standard audience for Math 453__, which is defined to be:

+>The standard audience in Math 453 consists of classmates in Math 453 who are familiar with the mathematical ideas discussed in the class and have the appropriate background knowledge for the class, but who are unfamiliar with the particular problem whose solution you are presenting and therefore need to be persuaded that your solution is correct and your conclusions believable.

+Therefore some items will not need to be discussed in a solution; for example, you can perform basic arithmetic or algebra computations without showing any work.
+On the other hand you should remind the reader of key definitions and assumptions when proving results.

-Evaluation of homework solutions
+## Evaluation of Master Problem Solutions

 Homework problems are generally aimed at demonstrating your ability to apply, analyze, and evaluate course concepts.
 Some creative activity, such as constructing mathematical proofs, may also be included.
 In general you will see a variety of tasks on homework, ranging from the very simple to moderately complex (intended to ramp you up into a portfolio problem with a similar topic).

-Homework problems will have a range of credit values attached to them, depending on the complexity and difficulty of the problem.
-Except for homework tasks that are very simple and require you just to complete a task (2 points or less), solutions will be graded on four criteria:
+Homework problems will have a wide tange of complexity and difficulty.
+A Mastery problem will receive a __Mastery__ score if each of the four criteria below (the __C__'s) are reached.

 - [ ] __Completeness__.
 Has every aspect of the problem been throroughly addressed?
 - [ ] __Correctness__.
 Is the work mathematically correct?
 Does it demonstrate a thorough grasp of the underlying concepts?